Royal International Air Tattoo: 2008 cancellation

 The 2008 airshow was to feature two themes, the 90th Anniversary of the Royal Air Force and Global Engagement and was scheduled to be held on 12–13 July.
 The USAF Air Combat Command's F-22 Raptor Demo Team had made the first trans-Atlantic flight for the new stealth aircraft to participate in the show.
 On 11 July, the day before the air show opened to the public, Queen Elizabeth II presented, in poor weather conditions, new colours to the RAF and RAF Regiment in front of selected guests and VIPs.
 A week of heavy rainfall made the already-waterlogged car parks and parts of the airfield unusable.
 Safety concerns for the hundreds of thousands of expected visitors led the organisers to a last-minute cancellation of the public section of RIAT for the first time in the show's history.

 RIAT 2009

 RIAT 2009 was held on 18–19 July 2009.
 The show celebrated the 60th anniversary of NATO by charting its history in chronological order.
-The show all featured a Search and Rescue display to recognise the significance of missions undertaken by the aircraft and people that undertake these jobs.
+The show also featured a Search and Rescue display to recognise the significance of missions undertaken by the aircraft and people that undertake these jobs.
 The show reportedly had over 160,000 spectators.